Attulaya/DATA_ANALYSIS_PORTFOLIO/README.md

 ### Results
 The project successfully addressed various questions regarding the dataset, leading to insightful answers and analysis.
 By employing the 5 Whys technique and thoroughly exploring the data, meaningful insights were derived.
 The results obtained shed light on the defined problem and contribute to a comprehensive understanding of the IMDB movies dataset.

+## 5.Bank Loan Case Study

+### Description
+The Bank Loan Case Study showcases the practical application of Exploratory Data Analysis (EDA) in a real-world business environment.
+It offers valuable insights into risk analytics within the banking and financial services industry, demonstrating how data analysis is leveraged to mitigate lending risks and minimize financial losses.

+### Methods
+This case study involves the analysis of two large datasets: the current application dataset and the previous application dataset.
+These datasets initially contained irrelevant columns and numerous missing values.
+To ensure accurate evaluation, a systematic data cleaning process was performed, including the removal of irrelevant columns and handling of missing data.
+Outliers were identified and effectively managed.
+Subsequently, comprehensive univariate and bivariate analyses were conducted using pivot tables and charts to uncover insights and establish relationships between variables.

+### Results
+**Summary of Findings:**
+The analysis revealed the following key insights:

+LOAN- HIGHLY RECOMMENDED GROUPS:
+1. Clients with previous application approvals
+2. Married clients
+3. Senior clients
+4. Clients with higher education levels
+5. Customers with high income
+6. Clients with substantial external sources
+7. Female clients
+8. Customers with extensive work experience

+LOAN- HIGH RISK GROUPS:
+1. Unemployed clients
+2. Youth clients
+3. Customers with prior application denials
+4. Low-income clientele
+5. Clients with insufficient external sources
+6. Customers with limited work experience
+7. Customers on Maternity Leave
+8. Clients with larger family sizes

+These findings provide significant insights for risk assessment and informed decision-making in the bank's loan approval process.

+## 6.Analyzing the Impact of Car Features on Price

+### Description
+The automotive industry is constantly evolving, with a focus on fuel efficiency, environmental sustainability, and technological innovation.
+Understanding the factors that drive consumer demand for cars has become crucial in a competitive market.
+This project aims to analyze the relationship between car features, market categories, and pricing to help car manufacturers optimize their pricing and product development decisions.
+By leveraging data analysis techniques, the project aims to identify popular features and market categories among consumers while maximizing profitability.

+### Installation
+No specific installation steps are required for this project.

+### Method
+The analysis utilizes a robust dataset comprising car listings and corresponding prices.
+Exploratory Data Analysis (EDA) techniques are employed to examine the relationships between car features and prices.
+Statistical analysis and data visualization will be utilized to uncover patterns, correlations, and predictive models that shed light on the impact of various factors on car prices.
+The project takes a data-driven approach to derive meaningful insights and draw actionable conclusions.

+### Result
+The project aims to answer key questions regarding the impact of different car features on pricing.
+The results will provide insights into which features have the strongest correlation with car prices, enabling stakeholders in the automotive industry to make evidence-based decisions.
+The project's outcomes will contribute to a better understanding of market dynamics, helping optimize pricing strategies, enhance customer satisfaction, and drive business success.

+### Conclusion
+By leveraging data analysis techniques, this project offers car manufacturers the opportunity to make informed pricing and product development decisions.
+Understanding the impact of different car features on pricing allows for the development of competitive pricing strategies that balance consumer demand with profitability.
+Additionally, identifying popular features and market categories helps guide future product development efforts, ensuring that manufacturers stay ahead in a rapidly evolving industry.